What is Accountant Responsibility?

 #4 – Digital Environment

-The accountant must learn how to use test data in the computer and follow it from start the start to a point where an accountant can see how it impacts the Profit & Loss and Balance Sheet.
-The digital world today is an ever-changing scape and the emerging cyber crimes and thefts pose a new set of challenges on accountants and need them to be prepared and responsible for challenges thrown at them.
+The accountant must learn how to use test data in the computer and follow it from the start the start to a point where an accountantAn AccountantAn accountant is a finance professional responsible for recording business transactions on behalf of a firm, reporting the firm’s performance and issuing financial statements.
+Thus, an accountant plays an important role whether it is a small domestic entity or a large multinational company. can see how it impacts the Profit & Loss and Balance Sheet.
+The digital world today is an ever-changing scape, and the emerging cyber crimes and thefts pose a new set of challenges on accountants and need them to be prepared and responsible for challenges thrown at them.

 #5 – Moral Responsibility

-They should never indulge in any malpractice, file any false report, submit any unreasonable project report or involve in any systematic financial fraud.
-As an accountant, many a time they have to use their judgment and it should be free from any bias must never be influenced by any higher authority or any person.
+They should never indulge in any malpractice, file any false report, submit any unreasonable project report, or involve in any systematic financial fraud.
+As an accountant, many a time they have to use their judgment, and it should be free from any bias must never be influenced by any higher authority or any person.
 The accountant must always work ethically and with the highest degree of professionalism and must never let down the accounting profession by using any unethical or illegal means while performing their duties.

 - Financial statements represent the true and fair view of the financial status of the entity

 - Tax filing and other statutory compliance becomes easier